 Grandma Cook baked cookies one at a time.
-She checked each cookie for loft, chewiness, and crunch, adjusting the recipe with a tsp more of flour or an extra egg yolk, until she had the perfect cookie.
+She checked each cookie for loft, chewiness, and crunch, adjusting the recipe with a teaspoon more of flour or extra egg yolk until she had the perfect cookie.
 Then she completed her baking with a dozen cookies at a time.
-Her daughter in law, whom I was living with, used to mock her MIL’s fastidiousness in cookie baking and the time wasted on these delectable hospitality foods.
+Her daughter-in-law, whom I was living with, used to mock her MIL’s fastidiousness in cookie baking and the time wasted on these delectable hospitality foods.
 Mrs. Cook senior had mastery in cookie baking, something she obviously loved to do.
 Mrs. Cook junior clearly couldn’t compete.

-10 cookie baking secrets I learned from Grandma Cook
+10 cookie baking tips I learned from Grandma Cook

 Use quality, fresh ingredients